 Megali Panagia church remains

 The basilica was destroyed and in its place in the 12th century (Byzantine Era) the church of Megali Panagia was built, part of which is still preserved inside the Library of Hadrian.
-At around the same period, a second church is built at the entrance of the Library, the Agios Asomatos.
+At around the same period, a second church was built at the entrance of the Library, the Agios Asomatos.

 Tzisdarakis Mosque and Adrian's Library by Thiodose Achille Louis Vicomte Du Moncel